isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-10-14-post-Oral answer by SMS to parl Qs on community disputes.md

 ---
-title: Oral answer by SMS to parl Qs on community disputes
+title: Oral Answer by Senior Minister of State for Law Murali Pillai to PQs on Community Disputes
 permalink: /oral-answer-by-sms-to-parl-qs-on-community-disputes/
 date: 2025-10-14
 layout: post